simonjd16/osmproject/project.md

 ## Additional Data Exploration

-Based on being a cyclst, I thought it would be interesting to see if I could investigate some cycling related information from the database I have created.
+Based on being a cyclist, I thought it would be interesting to see if I could investigate some cycling related information from the database I have created.

 ### Number of bicycle stands in the map area